benderdave/gridfontmaker/README.md

 The gridfont micro-domain was created for studying *analogy*, the cognitive process that underlies most thinking.
 See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work in the gridfont domain by John
 Rehling and Gary McGraw.
-That said, we've found that designing gridfonts can be a creative activity that stands on its own.
+That said, we've found that designing gridfonts can be a creative activity that stands on its own, independent of what the gridfont domain might have to say about Cognitive Science.
+Beginners can create a new gridfont in just a few minutes without any prior experience in typeface design.

 GridfontMaker is provided to
 help anyone interested in gridfonts create and share them.